JaneliaSciComp/fileglancer-docs/src/content/docs/workflows/data-links.md

    - This will remove the dialog confirmation step for future link creation

 3. **Managing automatic settings**
-   - Review and modify automatic link settings in your profile at any time
+   - Review and modify automatic link settings in your preferences at any time
    - Disable automatic creation if you prefer manual control

 ## Managing Your Data Links